Airports in Israel

-The airport is situated nine miles (14km) southeast of Tel Aviv, and 30 miles (50km) west of Jerusalem.
+The airport is situated 12 miles (20km) southeast of Tel Aviv, and 30 miles (50km) northwest of Jerusalem.

 Getting to the city

 Trains are the best option for getting into Tel Aviv; they're clean, fast and cheap.
-Trains run from Level S of Terminal 3 to Tel Aviv Savidor Station.
-Tickets cost ILS 16 and the trip into town takes 20 minutes.
+Trains run from Level S of Terminal 3 to Tel Aviv Savidor Station and a trip into town takes 20 minutes.
 Passengers arriving after midnight will have to wait until 3am for the first train of the day.
 Buses run from the nearby Airport City rather than the airport itself.
 Passengers can take the free Egged 5 Shuttle from the second floor of arrivals to Airport City.

 GMT +1 (GMT +2 from the end of March to the end of October)

 Tel: +972 (0)3 975 5555.